matichuk/Ackur/README.md

    - May need to first run "chmod a+x build.sh".
 - bin folder
    - Precompiled binary.
-   - Compiled with Debian 7.9 but should work on other linux variants.
+   - Compiled with Debian 7.9 but should work on other Linux variants.

 Mac, iPhone, Android
 - Work in progress

 Running Sample Console App
 - Copy the binary to some location on your HDD and run.
-- First time will take a minute or two to start - identies and ecryption keys are being created.
+- First time will take a minute or two to start - identities and encryption keys are being created.
 - Two items will be created:
-    * "config.ackur" file is an Ackur DB containing the identies and keys.
+    * "config.ackur" file is an Ackur DB containing the identities and keys.
     * "home" folder will contain a subfolder for each user.
 Directory navigation is restricted to the user home (user GUID folder)
 - Default user is "console".
 The user GUID for "console" will be different on each instance of the tool.